maialenz/WetPaws/README.md

 ### **Business goals**

-- The main goal of this business is to provide a dog sitting and walking service to users that are not able or need help to do keep their pets happy and healthy.
+- The main goal of this business is to provide a dog sitting and walking service to users that are not able bring them out themselves or need someone to look after them while they are away.
   It also wants to help people in need of help with their dogs because they have fallen sick or due to new working-from-home arrangements.

 - The business wants to offer services to make sure that all dogs are given very loving care and treatment as if they were in their own home, while the owner is away/unavailable.

 - Ideally all users that choose a service they would become regular users of one or more services provided by the business, since this is an essential need for any person/family that own a pet.
 If a person/family is happy with the service provided they will choose to book a service for a longer period of time and more often, making the business very trusted and the go-to one in the local area.

-- A long term goal of the business is to create a well-known pet sitting company in the local area so it can have the option to expand to offer more tailored services withing the local and the surrounding areas with posibility of expantion to nationwide pet sitting company.
+- A long term goal of the business is to create a well-known pet sitting company in the local area so it can have the option to expand and offer more tailored services within the local and the surrounding areas with posibility of expantion to become the nationwide pet sitting company.

 ---